OviSarkar62/BloodLife/README.md

 - JWT - JSON Web Token for user authentication and authorization
 - Bcrypt - Password hashing library for secure password storage

-## Conclusion

-BloodLife is a simple and effective blood donating and receiving system for the required people with multi-user roles consisting donor, hospital & organization.
-It allows organization to manage the donors for specific blood type and send it to the required hospital which it needs, and is designed to be user-friendly and intuitive.
-The system is built using modern web technologies and is easy to install and use.

 ## Live Link

 The live project: [BloodLife](https://blood-life-jns26xt5g-ovisarkar62.vercel.app/login)